bhumika8924/Ishwaraya_Hospital_Reception/README.md

 - The torso region is compared with `receptionist_uniform_ref.png`.
 - The neck/upper-chest region is checked for red or pink lanyard pixels.
 - A person must match for multiple frames before being confirmed as receptionist.
+- Visitor entries are counted when a non-receptionist track crosses the saved two lines in the selected entry direction.
-- Visitors are counted only when they are outside the reception/receptionist zone.
+- Visitor exits are counted when a non-receptionist track crosses the same two lines in the opposite direction.
-- People inside `reception_zone.json` are excluded from the visitor count.
+- Confirmed receptionist IDs are excluded from visitor entry/exit counts.
-- A full-session appearance memory suppresses duplicate visitor counts when the tracker changes IDs.

 ## Main Metrics

 - Receptionists currently at desk
 - Peak receptionists at desk
 - Confirmed receptionist IDs
-- Visitors currently present outside reception area
-- Unique visitors seen outside reception area
+- Visitor entries
+- Visitor exits
 - Frames processed

 ## Calibration Files

 - Edit `reception_zone.json` when the yellow reception zone is not aligned with the desk.
 - Replace `receptionist_uniform_ref.png` when the uniform color/reference changes.
+- Run `python two_line_visitor_counter.py --redraw` to redraw Line 1 and Line 2
+  when the visitor entry/exit lines are not aligned.